If you have limited cash flow or slow paying customers you’ve probably heard of invoice factoring.

 Why you’d use a line of credit (and when)

 If you have a strong financial business and plans for sustained growth but customers who are a little slow to pay and that’s holding you back, a line of credit could work.
-But I’d still opt for a credit stretch or possibly invoice finance.
+But I’d still opt for Fellow Pay or possibly invoice finance.

 If you have plans to launch a new product range or open new premises and don’t need the money from unpaid invoices to do that then a line of credit will work very well for you.